-Based on what we heard, we understand we need to take an approach that embeds these principles and priorities in decision-making throughout planning and implementation of the transportation program.
-The approach needs to be flexible and adaptive and it needs to continue to involve people at key milestones along the way.
+We understand we need to take an approach that embeds the framework in decision-making throughout planning and implementation of the transportation program.
+The approach needs to be flexible and adaptive, and it needs to continue to involve people at key milestones along the way.

 In this section, we propose key elements of a potential transportation plan, or management system, for discussion.
 It includes:

-- " A plan for working together through engagement, collaboration and shared decision-making; - " A readiness checklist, to be used by the NWMO and the public together, to regularly assess preparations to initiate the transportation program; and - " A roadmap of key milestones and steps, including collaboration and shared decision-making, putting in place a strong scientific and technical foundation for the program, and meeting or exceeding regulatory requirements.
+- " A plan for working together through engagement, collaboration and shared decision-making; - A readiness checklist, to be used by the NWMO and the public together, to regularly assess preparations to initiate the transportation program; and - A road map of key milestones and steps, including collaboration and shared decision-making, putting in place a strong scientific and technical foundation for the program, and meeting or exceeding regulatory requirements.